shw5652/UCS654/ucs654_multithreading/README.md

 Task :

-Multiply 100 random matrices of size 1k x 1k with a constant matrix of size 1k*1k and generate the result table, graph and CPU usage.
+Multiply 100 random matrices of size 1k*1k with a constant matrix of size 1k*1k and generate the result table, graph and CPU usage.